KxSystems/docs/docs/basics/handles.md

 ---
 title: Handles to files and processes | Basics | q and kdb+ documentation
-description: Kdb+ communicates with the console, stdout, stderr, filesystem, and other processes through handles
+description: kdb+ communicates with the console, stdout, stderr, filesystem, and other processes through handles
 author: Stephen Taylor
 date: April 2020
 ---
 # Connection handles

-Kdb+ communicates with the console, stdout, stderr, file system, and other processes through connection _handles_.
+kdb+ communicates with the console, stdout, stderr, file system, and other processes through connection _handles_.

 There are three permanent _system handles_: